 This is a downloadable trail, with a booklet designed to be printed at home containing family friendly challenges completed whilst on the trail.
 Click here for further information.

 10. Swimming at Buxton Swimming and Fitness Centre

 There’s a 25 metre pool at centrally located Buxton Swimming and Fitness Centre.
 Do check the website for general swimming times as the pool is often booked out for lessons (including all day Saturday).

 For visitors (non leisure card holders) prices are £8 for adults, £2.30 for juniors, and FREE for under 8’s.

 If it’s a wet day and you need the little darling to run off some energy, head to Little Rascals indoor play.
 There’s a cafe onsite.

-Entry is £4.99 per child on weekends and school holidays, open 10 am to 4:40 pm.
-It is also open during the week over school term, but doesn’t open until 3:30 pm, closing at 6 pm.
+Entry is £4.99 per child on weekends and school holidays, open 10am to 4:40pm.
+It is also open on Thursdays and Fridays over school term, but doesn’t open until 3:30pm, closing at 6pm.